Search Functionality

 work (home OR office) -phoneFind work tasks related to home or office, excluding phone related ones.

-TODOseq supports filters keywords similar to Obsidians general vault search for targeted searching.
+TODOseq supports filter keywords similar to Obsidian's general vault search for targeted searching.

 Available Prefix Filters